 Sure, we’ve all heard it before—you need to make sure your LinkedIn profile is up to date and professional.
-So, no pics of you at the beach with a cocktail and no angry mugshots.
-In fact, we even wrote a blog post about it before.
 But, there’s more to making your LinkedIn profile work for you than that.

 You don’t have to be actively looking for a job to make sure your LinkedIn profile is helping establish you as a professional to keep an eye on.
 Maybe you’re not looking for a change right now, things are going great, and you just got promoted.
 Nonetheless, as people who work at a Recruitment Agency we’re aware that there may be opportunities you weren’t seeking that might be perfect for you.
 Employers may be looking to fill your dream job.
 And that’s why, even when you’re passive in your job search, there are still ways to make your LinkedIn profile serve you well for the future.
 Here’s a few tips to make sure your LinkedIn profile is doing you a favor: